The Child Dreamer

 A Dead Dreamer Prequel

-Catori stood on the edge of the forest as I was beginning to make my way to the village.
-Although it was probably not the smartest idea, I wanted to know that man.
-He saw me while I was in the Land of the ᛞᛖᚨᛞ.
+She stood on the edge of the forest as I was beginning to make my way to the village.
+Although it was probably not the smartest idea, the blue eyes that pierced my soul haunted my every thought.
+He saw me while I was in the Land of the Dead.
 That made him unique.
 I had only met a few who could see me in such a state.
 And only one of them was from one of the villages.
-The rest were here, in the tribe that had adopted me.
+The rest were here, in the tribe that adopted me years ago.

 My fingers tugged at my ill-fitted linen shirt.
 “I wanted to go to the village nearby.
 To gather supplies for the coming winter.”

 Her eyes narrowed.
 The one that had been blinded made me shiver for only a moment.
-It was as though she was using it to see through my falsehood.
+It was almost as though she was using it to see through my falsehood.
 But whether or not she suspected me of lying, she smiled.
 “Very well.
-Be sure to return before ᛞᚨᚱᚲ.”
+Be sure to return before dark.”

-I nodded before turning to continue my trek.
-On foot, it would take me a lot longer than usual.
+I nodded, turning to continue my trek.
+On foot, it took more time than I preferred.
 No matter the reason for going to the village, I had to remember to bring back some supplies.
 Otherwise, my lie would be known right away.
-Along the way, I made a list of items to purchase while there.
+Along the way, I made a list of items to purchase while there to continue the facade.

-The forest seemed different during the daytime.
+The forest appeared different during the daytime.
 It was alive.
-With small creatures running through my path and deer huffing as I approached, it felt strange.
+With small creatures running through my path and deer huffing as I approached; it all felt strange.
 While I was awake, I spent my days doing chores.
-The tribe was still too frightened of me to let me join in the ᚺᚢᛝᛏ, so I was forced to cook for the most part.
+The tribe was still too frightened of me to let me join in the ᚺhunt, so I was forced to cook for the most part.
 It wasn’t a difficult job, only tedious.
-I lived for the ᛝᛁᚷᚺᛏᛋ.
-I lived for the Land of the ᛞᛖᚨᛞ.
+I lived for the nights.
+I lived for the Land of the Dead.

 But now the clothes were tight and barely fit.
 The sleeves barely reached down to my wrists.
 Nervously, I tugged at them before brushing the strands of blonde hair away from hanging over my face.
 Reaching down, my hands pulled the waist of my slacks down ever so slightly so the bottoms wouldn’t be so far above my ankles.